July 06, 2021 5 min read

 1. Take a Cruise to Penang, Malaysia

 For those who crave a short getaway, taking a cruise to Penang is a natural choice!
 There are excellent amenities onboard cruise ships that allows for seamless accessibility while taking you and your elderly loved ones to your destination in comfort and style.
 Not only are cruise ships wheelchair-friendly and extremely accessible for the elderly and those with limited mobility, but your cabin is also never too far away.
-This allows greater flexibility in planning your schedule onboard and could be incredibly valuable for travelers who tend to tire easily.
+This allows greater flexibility in planning your schedule onboard and could be incredibly valuable for travellers who tend to tire easily.

 For additional comfort and accessibility, do bring along suitable mobility aids for the elderly in your party.

-Cruise ships are also an all-in-one entertainment venue with great programs and activities that cater to travelers of all ages and preferences, making it a perfect venue for a multi-generational family get-away.
+Cruise ships are also an all-in-one entertainment venue with great programs and activities that cater to travellers of all ages and preferences, making it a perfect venue for a multi-generational family get-away.
 You could enjoy a relaxing massage onboard or even seize the opportunity to dress up for a fancy dinner for that long overdue date night with your loved one.
 What’s not to love?

 Upon arrival at Penang, take advantage of the relatively low-priced cab fares to explore the whimsical streets of the city with ease.
 Eat your way through Georgetown on Penang Island and soak in the atmosphere of this beautiful UNESCO World Heritage City while you’re at it!